stolostron/application-ui/README.md

 ## Getting Started

 The Application console runs only on the hub cluster.
 It defines the user interface used to create and manage application resources deployed on your managed clusters through the use of Application lifecycle subscription operators.
-This console component, application-ui, depends on the [console-api](https://github.com/open-cluster-management/console-api) and [search-api](https://github.com/open-cluster-management/search-api) components to work with the custom Kubernetes resources of the Application lifecycle model.
-The application-ui and console-api components are packaged as a Helm chart defined in the [application-chart](https://github.com/open-cluster-management/application-chart) repository.
-The search-api component is packaged as a Helm chart defined in the [search-chart](https://github.com/open-cluster-management/search-chart) repository.
-This is a guide on how to build and run open-cluster-management application-ui.
+This console component, application-ui, depends on the [console-api](https://github.com/stolostron/console-api) and [search-api](https://github.com/stolostron/search-api) components to work with the custom Kubernetes resources of the Application lifecycle model.
+The application-ui and console-api components are packaged as a Helm chart defined in the [application-chart](https://github.com/stolostron/application-chart) repository.
+The search-api component is packaged as a Helm chart defined in the [search-chart](https://github.com/stolostron/search-chart) repository.
+This is a guide on how to build and run stolostron application-ui.

 ![application-ui architecture](graphics/application-ui-arch.png)